 Moreover, a good embedded analytics vendor will offer white-label capabilities as well.
 White labeling allows you to customize every part of the analytics solution to match your brand theme.
-When the analytical application feels as it belongs, users won’t get distracted or even notice a difference in your app but become more loyal and satisfied customers because of the added value that you’re offering them.
+When the analytical application feels as if it belongs, users won’t get distracted or notice a difference in your app but become more loyal and satisfied customers because of the added value you’re offering them.

 Increased Competitive Advantage

-While your competitors who don’t leverage or offer BI are still trying to figure it out, your business can act on or offer your customers business’ insights to get ahead.
+While your competitors who don’t leverage or offer BI are still trying to figure it out, your business can act on or offer your customers business insights to get ahead.
 Data analytics applications provide a competitive advantage for both business owners and end-users.
 Some of these benefits include:

 - Easy and quick access to data and dashboard creation

-- Deeper understanding of your targeted market
+- A deeper understanding of your targeted market

 - Discovery of opportunities for improvements